open-austin/open-austin.github.io/README.md

 - Install [**chruby**](https://github.com/postmodern/chruby) to switch ruby versions.
 	- `brew install chruby`
 	- `chruby ruby 2.4.2`
+  - Copy `source /usr/local/share/chruby/chruby.sh` into your ~/.bashrc file (or if you use Zsh, .zshrc).
+Save that file and start a new terminal.

 - Install [**jekyll**](https://github.com/postmodern/chruby) to install Jekyll.	- Install [**jekyll**](https://github.com/postmodern/chruby) to install Jekyll.
 	- `gem install jekyll`